Michael B. Brennan

-Michael Brian Brennan (born 1963) is a United States circuit judge of the United States Court of Appeals for the Seventh Circuit.
+Michael Brian Brennan (born 1963) is the chief judge of the United States Court of Appeals for the Seventh Circuit.
 He was first nominated on August 3, 2017, by President Donald Trump, and was re-nominated in 2018.
 He was confirmed May 10, 2018.
 He was previously a partner in the Milwaukee law firm Gass Weber Mullins LLC, and served 8 years as a Wisconsin Circuit Court judge.

-Education and clerkships
+Early life and education

 Brennan received his Bachelor of Arts degree in government and philosophy, cum laude, from the University of Notre Dame in 1986, and his Juris Doctor from Northwestern University School of Law in 1988, where he served as the coordinating note and comment editor of the Northwestern University Law Review and won the Julius H. Miner Moot Court Competition.

 Brennan served as a law clerk to Chief Judge Robert W. Warren of the United States District Court for the Eastern District of Wisconsin from 1989 to 1991 and also for Judge Daniel Anthony Manion of the United States Court of Appeals for the Seventh Circuit from 1995 to 1997.

 Legal career

 From 1991 to 1995, Brennan was a litigation associate in the Milwaukee office of Foley & Lardner LLP.
 He later became an assistant district attorney in Milwaukee County, where he first-chaired numerous trials.

 In 1999, Brennan was appointed by Wisconsin Governor Tommy Thompson to serve as a judge of the Milwaukee County Circuit Court.
 Taking office in January 2000, he served in this position until November 30, 2008, presiding over almost 300 trials and thousands of motions in criminal and civil cases.
 During that time, he served as the presiding judge of the civil division of that court.

 Brennan returned to private practice in 2009 and became a partner at the law firm of Gass Weber Mullins, where he was a trial lawyer in the area of commercial litigation and handled appeals in federal and state courts.
 He was a partner before being confirmed to the Seventh Circuit.
 Brennan is a mediator and an AAA certified arbitrator and has published more than 50 articles on federal practice and procedure and criminal sentencing.

+From 2011 to 2017, Brennan served as the chairperson of Governor Scott Walker's Judicial Selection Advisory Committee.